 Edie Graham, Assistant Director

-Callaway High School alumna Edie Graham, after doing some traveling with her Military husband, Edie settled in New Orleans where she worked as an IRS Specialist (Internal Revenue Specialist) at Capital One Bank.
+Ms. Graham, after doing some traveling with her Military husband, Edie settled in New Orleans where she worked as an Internal Revenue Specialist at Capital One Bank.
 After over 20 years in banking, Ms. Graham transitioned to Education, where her true passion was working with kids.
-After moving back home to Jackson MS, Edie worked at Walton Elementary as an Instructional Assistant and as an Instructional Support Technician .
-Currently, Edie is the Assistant Director/Program Manager for Ask for More Jackson, where she continues working with students, teachers, and parents in the Lanier Feeder Pattern where she feels she can truly make a difference in children’s lives.
+After moving back home to Jackson MS, Ms. Graham worked at Walton Elementary as an Assistant,then as the Attendance Clerk for the school.
+Currently, Ms. Graham is the Assistant Director for Ask for More Jackson, where she continues working with students, teachers, and parents in the JPS district where she feels she can truly make a difference in children’s lives.

 board of directors

 We operate programs with the entire education community in mind in order to provide the best educational environment for every single child in the school district.
 Our approach is collaborative with those who know best: the educators, parents, and students on the ground.
 We scaffold programs to reach multiple generations in a family and lift students towards success.